Death Sentence (2007 film): Plot

+Nick identifies Joe in a police line-up but learns that Joe will only get a light sentence as there is not enough evidence for a trial.
+At a pre-trial hearing, Nick recants his identification and Joe goes free.
+Nick trails the gang to their hideout, catches Joe alone, and stabs him to death.
+The gang leader, Billy, wants revenge.
+Nick is quickly identified as the killer.

+The gang ambushes Nick on the streets, leading to a tense chase inside a car park.
+Nick manages to evade the gang and escapes in his car, in the process causing the death of another gang member.
+The suitcase Nick dropped during the chase is delivered to his office, and he finds a phone number inside.
+When Nick calls the number, Billy answers, reveals himself as Joe's brother, and warns that Nick has brought a "death sentence" upon his family.

-Another of the gang members arrives at Nick's office to deliver a suitcase he dropped during the chase.
-Nick calls a phone number found in the case, which belongs to Billy.
-Billy warns that Nick has bought a "death sentence" for his family, revealing that Joe was his brother.
-Nick immediately calls Jessica Wallis, the detective assigned to Brendan's case, who is already aware of what Nick started.
-Jessica grants Nick's family police protection and issues APBs on Billy and his gang.
-That night, the officers at Nick's house are stealthily killed, but by the time Nick realizes, he finds the gang members are in the house.
-They attack and subdue Nick, then drag Helen and Lucas downstairs to shoot them; Helen dies while Nick and Lucas are hospitalized.
+Nick calls Jessica Wallis, the detective assigned to Brendan's case.
+Aware of what Nick has started, she grants Nick's family police protection and issues APBs on Billy and his gang.
+That night, the gang members kill the officers protecting Nick's house.
+They subdue Nick, then shoot Helen and Lucas.
+Helen dies while Nick and Lucas are hospitalized.

-After Jessica gives a speech that wars are never settled, Nick forces his way to the ward where Lucas is in a coma.
-Nick apologizes for not being a better father, then escapes through a hospital window to go after the remaining gang members, obtaining guns from a black market gun dealer named Bones, who, at the conclusion of their transaction, reveals himself as Billy's father.
-Nick tracks down Heco, a member of the gang, and interrogates him about where the other members are, learning their lair is an abandoned mental hospital that they call "The Office".
-He forces Heco at gunpoint to call Billy's cell phone, and executes him while Billy is listening.
-Bones confronts Billy, who kills him.
-Nick heads to "The Office" to wipe out the surviving gang.
-After a shootout, he and Billy encounter and seriously wound each other in the ex-hospital's chapel.
-Sitting on the same pew, Billy claims that he turned Nick into a vicious cold-blooded killer just like him.
-Nick pulls out his revolver and asks Billy if he's ready to meet his maker, as Billy sheds a tear before Nick ends his life.
-With his family now avenged, Nick returns home, watches his own family's movies and awaits his inevitable arrest.
-When she arrives, Jessica informs him that Lucas has improved and will now live.
+After a brief talk with Jessica, Nick visits Lucas, who is in a coma.
+Nick apologizes for not being a better father, then escapes out the hospital window.
+Nick buys guns from Bones, a black market gun dealer who later reveals himself as Billy's father.
+Nick interrogates Heco, a gang member, and learns that their lair is an abandoned mental hospital that they call "The Office."
+Forcing Heco to call Billy's number, Nick executes him while Billy is listening.
+Bones confronts Billy, who kills his father.

+Nick heads to "The Office."
+After a shootout in which the remaining gang members are killed, he and Billy encounter and seriously wound each other in the chapel.
+Sitting on the same pew, Billy comments that he turned Nick into a vicious cold-blooded killer just like him.
+Nick pulls out his revolver and asks Billy if he's ready, as Billy sheds a tear before Nick ends his life.
+Nick returns home, watches his family's home movies, and awaits his inevitable arrest.
+Upon her arrival, Jessica informs Nick that Lucas has improved and will now live.
-Alternative ending

-In the extended version of the film, Nick succumbs to his injuries.